aidi-zhang/aidi-zhang.github.io/_posts/2023-08-18-guangzhou.md

-The famous Chinese phrase "食在广州" (One should eat in Guangzhou) perfectly encapsulates the city's reputation for exceptional cuisine.
-Here, I present a visual feast of some of the delicious dishes I had the privilege of savoring during my stay.
+The famous Chinese phrase "食在广州" (One should eat in Guangzhou) perfectly indicates the city's reputation for exceptional cuisine.
+Here, I present a visual feast of some of the delicious dishes I enjoyed during my stay.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">